September 9, 2023

 Should I Include Liposuction With My Tummy Tuck?

-A tummy tuck may be combined with liposuction, which removes stubborn deposits of fat from specific areas of the body.
-This combined approach may allow you to achieve the best possible results.
+A tummy tuck may be combined with liposuction, and this combined approach may allow you to achieve the best possible results.
 Dr. Roth may perform liposuction in the belly area to reach areas of fat not included in the tummy tuck removal; alternatively, liposuction may be applied to an area such as the back or hips to create a cohesive result.

 What to Expect